 | Summary: If your SSD is Not Detected in BIOS setup screen, there are various reasons for this.
 This blog lists the possible reasons behind the BIOS not detecting SSD issue and the solutions to fix it such as go for SSD Data Recovery Service.

 Get FREE Quote

-Is your solid state drive (SSD) not showing up in BIOS?
+Is your solid-state drive (SSD) not showing up in BIOS?
 There is no need to worry!
-This is a common issue that may arise due to reasons, such as faulty data cable, faulty SSD, etc. Below, we have listed the possible reasons for this issue and solutions to resolve it.
+This is a common issue that may arise due to reasons, such as faulty data cables, faulty SSDs, etc. Below, we have listed the possible reasons for this issue and solutions to resolve it.

 Also Read: How to Recover Lost Data after Upgrading to SSD from HDD?

 Why is SSD Not Showing Up in BIOS?

 Below we have mentioned the reasons behind the SSD not detected in system BIOS issue:

 - Drive disabled in the BIOS